mrterranova/HW-Wireframe/README.md

-# HW-Wireframe
+# Wireframe

-Beginning project to understand box alignment and using css and html
+This assignment requires a basic understanding of CSS and how to align boxes using basic CSS functions.